-We incurred a net loss amounting to \$12,679,438 for the year ended December 31, 2020 and a net loss amounting to \$18,070,161 for the year ended December 31, 2019.
+We incurred net losses amounting to \$9,090,499 and \$12,679,438 for the years ended December 31, 2021 and 2020, respectively.
 If we incur additional significant losses, our stock price may decline, perhaps significantly.
 Our management is developing plans to achieve profitability.
 Our business plan is speculative and unproven.
 There is no assurance that we will be successful in executing our business plan or that even if we successfully implement our business plan, that we will be able to curtail our losses now or in the future.
 Further, as we are a new enterprise, we expect that net losses will continue.